 Generally, hearing loss is classified as conductive or sensorineural.

-Conductive hearing loss occurs usually in the external and middle ear by interfering with the ability of sound to be transmitted to the inner ear.
+Conductive hearing loss is caused by pathology of the external ear, tympanic membrane or middle ear which disrupts sound transmission to the inner ear.
 Many causes can be treated successfully with surgery.

-Sensorineural hearing losses occur in the inner ear (sensory) or auditory nerve/auditory pathway (neural).
-Many sensorineural hearing losses are permanent because the human inner ear and hair cells have only limited ability to repair themselves, unlike avian hair cells, which can re-generate after trauma or injury.
+Sensorineural hearing loss is caused by abnormal function of the cochlea, auditory nerve, or higher auditory processing pathways.
+Many sensorineural hearing losses are permanent because the human inner ear and hair cells have only limited ability to repair themselves.

 - Cerumen impaction